 When he started his carrier as a singer that was the time of renaissance of Muslim Bengal.
-Kazi Nazrul lslam and other poets and litterateurs contributed to the awakening of Muslims by their writings and Abbas Uddin joined the awakening function with magical and musical tone, voice and songs.
+Kazi Nazrul Islam and other poets and litterateurs contributed to the awakening of Muslims by their writings and Abbas Uddin joined the awakening function with magical and musical tone, voice and songs.
 Thus he became an essential artist of renaissance period.
-For twenty years he lived in Kolkata from 1931 and had been very close to Kazi Nazrul lslam.
+For twenty years he lived in Kolkata from 1931 and had been very close to Kazi Nazrul Islam.
 Having inspired by Abbas Uddin Ahmad, Nazrul began to write Islamic songs and those heart-throb songs created wonderful waves all over the Muslim community of undivided Bengal.
 Nazrul wrote songs on Muslim renaissance, songs on Namaz, Roja, Hajj, Zakat, Hamd, Nat and many of those were sung by Abbas Uddin Ahmad which created rejuvenation among the people of Muslim society.

 Thus the extraordinary contribution of both Kazi Nazrul Islam and Abbas Uddin culminated and reached the goal of successful attainment.

 Poet Jasim Uddin was introduced with Abbas Uddin by poet Golam Mostafa in a musical programme held in Kolkata in 1931.
-From that day they had been tied with an intimate relationship which was intact for their life time.
+From that day they had been tied with an intimate relationship, which was intact for their lifetime.
 Both of them did their best to popularise folk songs not only to the elite people of the country, but also to the outer world.